 Digital transformation is a long process.
-Before you embark on this complex journey, make sure you know what you hope to achieve and how you intend to achieve it.
+Before you embark on this complex journey of executing your digital transformation roadmap, make sure you know what you hope to achieve and how you intend to achieve it.

 When doing your homework, avoid doing a deep dive into your immediate competitors.
 Although it’s tempting to see what your competitors are up to, comparing your business to theirs can give you tunnel vision and cause you to try to replicate their success.
 Instead, start by narrowing in on what your business needs.

 Before you build out your framework, determine the why, what, and how for your business:

 Let’s say you discover that the majority of your sales reps are using offline methods instead of the CRM to book sales deals.
 Because CRM adoption rates are low, deals take too long to book.
 In this case, the “why” behind your digital transformation would be that you need to increase user adoption rates and the “how” would be a detailed implementation plan.

 Of course, this is a very high-level example.
 For any major modification to an organization, it’s important to set long-term and short-term goals.
 Establishing KPIs will allow you to accurately judge the effectiveness of your digital transformation strategy.
 For example, a KPI for success might be a 50-80% increase in CRM adoption rates over the next year.

 Transformations involve a lot of change, so it’s crucial to manage that transition effectively.
 Mapping out the far-reaching effects of a digital transformation helps you to anticipate needs and get ahead of potential issues.